Your No.1 Choice For Parish Notice Boards in Limehouse

 Parish Notice Board Installation In Limehouse, Greater London

 Limehouse is a district in the London Borough of Tower Hamlets in East London.
 It is 3.9 miles (6.3 km) east of Charing Cross, on the northern bank of the River Thames.
-Its proximity to the river has answer it a strong maritime character, which it retains through its riverside public houses and steps, such as The Grapes and Limehouse Stairs.
-It is portion of the traditional county of Middlesex.
-It became allocation of the ceremonial County of London with the passing of the Local Government Act 1888, and subsequently part of Greater London in 1965.
-It is located amongst Stepney to the west and north, Mile stop and Bow to the northwest, Poplar to the east, and Canary Wharf and Millwall to the south, and stretches from the decrease of Cable Street and Butcher Row in the west to Stainsby Road near Bartlett Park in the east, and from West India Dock (South Dock) and the River Thames in the south to Salmon Lane and Rhodeswell Road in the north.
+Its proximity to the river has complete it a strong maritime character, which it retains through its riverside public houses and steps, such as The Grapes and Limehouse Stairs.
+It is allowance of the expected county of Middlesex.
+It became allocation of the ceremonial County of London taking into account the passing of the Local Government Act 1888, and later part of Greater London in 1965.
+It is located with Stepney to the west and north, Mile End and Bow to the northwest, Poplar to the east, and Canary Wharf and Millwall to the south, and stretches from the fall of Cable Street and Butcher Row in the west to Stainsby Road close Bartlett Park in the east, and from West India Dock (South Dock) and the River Thames in the south to Salmon Lane and Rhodeswell Road in the north.

 The area gives its publicize to Limehouse Reach, a section of the Thames which runs south to Millwall after making a right-angled fiddle with at Cuckold’s Point, Rotherhithe.
 The west-to-east section upstream of Cuckold’s Point is properly called the Lower Pool.Source